Actions on Climate Change

 Operation of Energy Saving Committees

-In Headquarters / Tokyo Plant and Niigata Plant, we establish "Energy Saving Committee" each other, which consists of representative members appointed from among each division, to hold the meeting on a regular basis.
-Through the meeting, for instance, we review, determine and implement the measures against some issues relevant to energy savings.
+Based on "Act on the Rational Use of Energy" in Japan, we operate and hold a joint "Energy Saving Committee" which our Energy Management and Supervision Officer and Energy Management Planning Promoter also attend.
+Through this committee, for instance, we review, determine and implement the measures against some issues relevant to energy savings.
 And, we implement the PDCA Cycle appropriately by reviewing the effects, so that we can revitalize our energy saving activities.

 Implementation of "energy saving patrol"